This post may contain affiliate links. Please see my disclosure policy for details.

 Revellers sit outside the Red Lion pub and the crowds of tourists, druids, hippies and youngsters sit among the stones with their drums, drinks, smokes and party the night away waiting for the first light.

-Here’s a guide to feeling the Summer Solstice vibes at Avebury stone circle!
+Here’s a guide to feeling the Summer Solstice in Avebury stone circle!

 There is also Winter Solstice on the 21st December and Autumn/Spring Equinox festivals which take place so if you’re around, pop by but you maybe a little nippy!

-Luckily for me, Avebury is located around 20 minutes from Swindon which is short drive from where I live, but you can bet your bottom dollar you are not going to be visiting from there!
+Luckily for me, Avebury stone circle is located around 20 minutes from Swindon which is a short drive from where I live, but you can bet your bottom dollar you are not going to be visiting from there!